ryansolid/babel-plugin-jsx-dom-expressions/README.md

 ## Plugin Options

 ### moduleName
-The name of the runtime the compiler will output.
-Defaults to 'r'.
+The name of the runtime module to import the methods from.
+Required.

 ### delegateEvents
 Boolean to indicate whether to enable automatic event delegation on camelCase.